 Night: Ocean Drive & Clubbing

-To really see Ocean Drive in all of its glory, you should swing by at night to check out the neon pinks, greens, and purples lights!
+To really see Ocean Drive in all of its glory, you should swing by at night to check out the neon pink, green, and purple lights!

-There’s plenty of dining opportunities in Miami Beach such as Prime 112 (112 Ocean Dr), which is located in the oldest building on the barrier island, Gianni’s at at the Villa Casa Casuarina, the former Versace Mansion (1116 Ocean Dr), and Time Out Market (1601 Drexel Ave).
+There are plenty of dining opportunities in Miami Beach, such as Prime 112 (112 Ocean Dr), which is located in the oldest building on the barrier island, Gianni’s at at the Villa Casa Casuarina, the former Versace Mansion (1116 Ocean Dr), and Time Out Market (1601 Drexel Ave).

 Coconut Grove & Coral Gables

-We’ve not stipulated which neighborhood to visit in the morning or afternoon as it really depends what you want to do there.
+We’ve not stipulated which neighborhood to visit in the morning or afternoon, as it really depends on what you want to do there.

 The Grove is a fun place for those who like to people watch, house hunt outside of their budget, and brunch or lunch!